 John lives in New England where consciousness of climate justice issues is on the rise–a strong regional center for 350.org, the Green Justice Coalition, Sunrise, Poor People’s Campaign, Massachusetts Climate Action Network, Greenpeace, and more.
 He lives on the traditional lands of the Wampanoag people.

-Andrew Deckert (he/him/his) received the 5 Mindfulness Trainings from Thich Nhat Hanh in 1995, ordained in the Order of Interbeing in 2001, and has been active with EHC CTC since 2015.
-He is a retired local public health worker, partner, father of 3, and an ex Mindful Peacebuilding board member.
+Andrew Deckert (he/him/his) received the Five Mindfulness Trainings from Thich Nhat Hanh in 1995, ordained in the Order of Interbeing in 2001, and has been active with Earth Holder Community Care Taking Council since 2015.
+He is a retired local public health worker, partner, father of three, and an ex Mindful Peacebuilding board member.
 Andrew enjoys jogging, yoga, gardening, inner work, and building community.
 He facilitates a mindful reading group, ecosattva half-days of mindfulness, and strives to bring mindfulness to local activism in support of the living world and each other.

 Living in the lands of the Wintu and Pit River peoples (aka Northern California), Andrew has experienced deadly wildfires, heat waves and drought worsened by climate change.